LilaShiba/LilaShiba/README.md

 ## Hi, I’m **Lila-Josey** ✨

 I create intelligent systems with an eye on the future.
 This includes writing, teaching, and engineering.
-All my work is about perception, connection, and exploration.
-The rest are just the tools for the job.
+All my work explores perception, connection, and the architectures binding them together.

 My favorite time is with my dog 🐶, high tea with friends, or being a flâneur.
 Lately, I’ve been thinking a lot about our connection to the [Bronze Age](https://youtu.be/LUxFzh8r384?si=HFA9Kzv7C_pAYzhe&t=52).